The Tool Shed Blog

 • AI optimization helps personalize every visitor's experience; using Artificial Intelligence is a modern way to keep it logical.

-• Hubspot: Our CRM provides support in determining your sample size.
+• Hubspot: Their CRM provides support in determining your sample size.
 It enables a 50/50 AB test on any sample.
 Besides, the AB test of website and landing pages provides support on email and CTA tests.
 (All these are only included if you are a HubSpot Enterprise customer).

 Emails are faster to measure since they don't have many navigation options.
 Still, landing pages can be harder; set a timeframe, but leave it as a projection so you can feel comfortable with the data gathered and patterns spotted.
+Examples of both types will help you make sense of the effects of your changes.

 Conclusion